giellalt/lang-vro/docs/vro.md

  %^WGStem:0     — This weakens "kipõń" to "kibõna", "ompel" to "ommel"
  %^StrGStem:0   — This strengthens "perädü" to "perätüt"
  %^XStrGStem:0  — This extra-strengthens "sõda" to "sõtta"
+ %^ShortGStem:0   — This shortens "pu%{tØ%}tu" to "putma", an orthographic convension
+ %^LongGStem:0     — This lengthens "pu%{tØ%}tu" to "puttuq"

  %^Pen:0        — This moves us to penultimate coda